Colegio Americano de Puebla

-The Puebla American School Foundation (Fundación Colegio Americano de Puebla) is a private school serving students in kindergarten through grade 12 in Puebla, Mexico.
-The Puebla American School Foundation has two installations, one from kindergarten through 9th grade and one through 10th grade to 12th grade.
+The Puebla American School (Colegio Americano de Puebla) is a private school serving students in Bilingual Stimulation, pre-kinder, kindergarten through grade 12 in Puebla, Mexico.
+The Puebla American School has two campuses: one from kindergarten through 9th grade and one from 10th through 12th grade.

-The school offers the International Baccalaureate Diploma and the local BUAP (Benemérita Universidad Autónoma de Puebla) for the upper school.
-For elementary and middle school students, the IB Primary Years and Middle Years Programme are offered.
+The school offers the International Baccalaureate Diploma and the local BUAP (Benemérita Universidad Autónoma de Puebla) for the high school.
+For primary and junior high school students, the IB Primary Years and Middle Years Programme are offered.

-The school organizes the Model United Nations, PASMUN.
+The school was the first in Puebla to organize the Model United Nations, PASMUN.

 Curriculum

 In 1995, the school associated with the International Baccalaureate Organization.
 By 2006, the school was authorized to teach the three IBO programs: the IB Primary Years Programme, Middle Years Programme, and Diploma Programme.
-The American School of Puebla was the first school in the city of Puebla and only fifth in the country to be authorized to teach all three IB programs.
+The American School of Puebla was the first school in the city of Puebla and only the fifth in the country to be authorized to teach all three IB programs.